EGGsperiment Mark as Favorite (4 Favorites)

 - Place the egg on top of the bottle (skinny-side down) and have the class observe.

 - The egg will be sucked into the bottle (and not able to be dumped out).

 - Explanation: The burning paper heated the air inside of the bottle.
-When air gets hot, it expands.
-When the burning paper was added to the bottle the air expanded and was pushed out of the bottle.
+When air gets hot, the molecules that make up the air move faster and expand.
 This means that the hot particles in the air moved farther apart from one another.
-There wasn’t enough room for all of the particles inside the bottle anymore, so the air pressure inside was temporarily higher while the temperature was higher.
-When the egg was placed on top (sealing the glass bottle) the fire went out due to lack of oxygen and the air started to cool, which means it contracted.
-The individual particles got closer together.
-Since there was less air in the bottle then there was before, there is low pressure inside the bottle compared to outside of the bottle, where it is normal.
+Some of the expanding air was pushed out of the bottle.
+When the egg was placed on top (sealing the glass bottle) the fire went out due to lack of oxygen and the air started to cool.
+The individual particles slowed down.
+Since there was less air in the bottle then there was before, and the particles were moving slower, there is lower pressure inside the bottle compared to outside of the bottle, where it is normal.
 The higher pressure outside the bottle forces/pushes the egg into the bottle.

 - See the video for a demonstration

 - How do you get the egg out of the bottle?
 In the video, I demonstrated this at the end.
 One way is to turn the bottle upside down, with the egg resting in the neck of the bottle.
 Pour hot water over the top of the glass bottle.
 You may need assistance with this so you do not burn yourself.
 This increases the air pressure inside the bottle.